top of page

 Love the Lord your God with all your heart, with all your soul,

-This is the first and the great commandment.
+This is the first and the great commandment, and the second is

 There is no commandment greater than these.